Open data: Funders' mandates

-Other bodies active in promoting the deposition of data as well as full text include the Wellcome Trust.
-An academic paper published in 2013 advocated that Horizon 2020 (the science funding mechanism of the EU) should mandate that funded projects hand in their databases as "deliverables" at the end of the project, so that they can be checked for third party usability then shared.
+Other bodies promoting the deposition of data and full text include the Wellcome Trust.
+An academic paper published in 2013 advocated that Horizon 2020 (the science funding mechanism of the EU) should mandate that funded projects hand in their databases as "deliverables" at the end of the project so that they can be checked for third-party usability and then shared.

-Non-open data

-Several mechanisms restrict access to or reuse of data (and several reasons for doing this are given above).
-They include: